Uvacoder/port-greweb/_posts/2013-09-16-timelapse.md

 The [Web Audio API][webaudioapi] have a built-in Compressor with some parameters.

 A compressor dynamically adapts the input sound to a normalized output.
 It ensures the output is not distorted (saturated because amplitude is too high) or inaudible because too low.
-In other words, it consists of dynamically raise the volume if the input is lower (or decrease the volume if the input is higher) that a given rate.
+In other words, it consists of dynamically raise the volume if the input is lower, and decrease the volume if the input is higher, that a given rate.

-Here is the global setup I've used as an output of for all different sounds of the song:
+Here is the global audio setup I've used as an output for all different sounds of the song:

 ```javascript
   var out = ctx.createGain(); // My global output